security-patched/.github/profile/README.md

 ## What we do

-Apply security updates to packages that have known/reported issues are abandoned (we think) and then making them available to the community.
+Apply security updates to packages that have known/reported issues, are abandoned (we think) and, then making them available to the community.

 ## What we don't do